How Healthcare Professionals Are Advancing Their Careers with a Nursing Degree

 How long does it take to earn a BSN?

 Program lengths vary, but licensed medical and healthcare professionals, such as EMTs and military medics and LPNs, have the option to complete accelerated BSN degree programs.
+Nurses with an associate degree may bridge to a BSN degree by enrolling in an online RN to BSN program.
 Herzing University offers several degree pathways to BSN, allowing students to earn credit for previous coursework and professional or military experience in the medical field.

 Whether you’re an EMT, military medic, LPN, or already a registered nurse, pursuing a BSN is an excellent way to advance your healthcare career.
 You’ll not only have more opportunities for growth and advancement, you’ll be able to do more of what you already love most while leading the way in the future of healthcare.